 The Tenement Museum Blog has launched a series of posts on food and immigration.
 I was intrigued by this “Bill of Fare for Thursday, December 28th, 1922″ from the Ellis Island dining room.

-Twice a month, with news and events.
+Once a month, with news and events.

 - The History Dish: Ambergris Ice Cream

 - The History Dish: Pumpernickel Ice Cream and Cinnamon Lemon Bay Leaf Ice Cream

 - The History Dish: Cabbage Cake and the Jewish Vegetarian Movement

 - Podcast: Everything You’ve Ever Wanted to Know about MSG and Why We’re Scared of it but Shouldn’t Be

 - Events: Edible Tour of the Brooklyn Botanic Garden

 - Witches, Bread and LSD: The Story of Ergot

 - Fall Events: Candy, Chocolate and Gin!